ahmedNmrgh/Azure-cert-journey-/README.md

 * Hands-on: Built **Web Tier VMs behind a Load Balancer** + **Application Gateway with WAF**.
 * Practiced deploying ARM templates from GitLab CI/CD pipeline.

-➡️ Goal: Practice exam-level scenarios like secure storage and load balancing.
+➡️ Goal: Practice exam-level scenarios like secure storage and load balancing

+##P.S.:
+this exam is purely about how to implemnt not why that's why I'll be moving forward to az-305 (Microsoft Certified: Azure Solutions Architect Expert) and i'll

 ### Week 4 – Monitoring, Backup & Review